 6. Be amazed by the Terracotta Army

-Terracotta Warriors, Xian.
+The Terracotta Warriors are a very popular sight to see in China so aren’t off the beaten track however they are incredibly impressive.
 These have to be seen to be fully appreciated.
 Guided tours in English are available.

 7. Wander around the geothermal springs at Huanglong

-Huanglong Scenic Area, Sichuan.
-Spectacular geothermal springs to rival any that I have seen in the world.
+Huanglong are spectacular geothermal springs to rival any that I have seen in the world.
+Just breathtaking to explore.
 This photograph is featured in an article I wrote for Dreamstime which provided tips for nature photography.
 You can check it out here!

 8. Enjoy the serenity at Langmusi Monastery

-Langmusi Monastery, Gansu/Sichuan.
-A monastery that borders two provinces and is quieter than the more famous Labrang in nearby Xiahe.
+This is a monastery that borders two provinces and is quieter than the more famous Labrang monastery in nearby Xiahe.

 9. Haggle for a yak at Kashgar Sunday market

-Kashgar Sunday Market, Xinjian.
-Try timing your visit to Kashgar so that you don’t miss the opportunity to visit the amazing Sunday market.
+If you get to visit Kashgar, time your visit so that you don’t miss the opportunity to visit the amazing Sunday market.
 Yak anyone?

 10. Escape the crowds in Wutai Shan